Joeboy/cinescrapers/README.md

 * Make sure you have [uv](https://docs.astral.sh/uv/getting-started/installation/) installed
 * `cd src/`
-* `uv run python -m cinescrapers ica`, to run the `ica` scraper, which will scrape the ICA website's film listings into an sqlite file (`showtimes.db`)
+* `uv run python -m cinescrapers scrape ica`, to run the `ica` scraper, which will scrape the ICA website's film listings into an sqlite file (`showtimes.db`)
-* `uv run python -m cinescrapers --list-scrapers` to see the list of scrapers.
+* `uv run python -m cinescrapers list-scrapers` to see the list of scrapers.